5 Rebranding Strategies: How to Refresh Your Brand

 Alternatively, it might be integration with some other company or internalisation.

-For example, Priceline, that owns Booking.com, KAYAK, Priceline, Adoga, Rentalcars.com, and OpenTable, has changed its name to Booking Holdings.
+For example, Priceline, which owns Booking.com, KAYAK, Priceline, Adoga, Rentalcars.com, and OpenTable, has changed its name to Booking Holdings.

 The name was changed to refer to the most significant project – Booking.com.